Casuarina NSW, a great Australian beach holiday

 So here is the low down on the best things to do in and around Casuarina:

 Salt Beach which runs endlessly between Kingscliff and Cabarita beach is simply gorgeous and squeaky clean.
 I don’t need to tell parents how easy it is to fill the day at the beach with little ones.
-Pack the sand toys, some refreshments and the sunscreen and head to the water for the day.
+Pack the sand toys, some refreshments and sunscreen and head to the water for the day.

 When you are ready to wander back to your accommodation you can rinse off at the surf lifesaving club or the beach showers and stop for an ice-cream before a play at the Salt Village playground.

-If you are going to pay decent money to stay in a nice resort you should spend plenty of time experiencing what the resort has to offer…it’s okay to be self-indulgent on holidays as you rarely have the time (or money!) back home.
+If you are going to pay decent money to stay in a nice resort you should spend plenty of time experiencing what the resort has to offer…it’s okay to be self-indulgent on holidays as you rarely have the time once back home.
 Spa treatments, lounging poolside while the kids play, playing tennis or taking a long leisurely breakfast is always a nice treat when on holidays.

 Bikes and helmets can be hired from most of the resorts in the area and are a great way to get from point A to B when you don’t feel like being in the car.
 Besides the weather and scenery is so good here you really want to make the most of it!